benchristelcom/benchristelcom.github.io/src/heroes4/pattern-language.md

 - is designed for PvE, not PvP
 - contains monsters and lots of treasure.

+Players will race for these dungeons, but won't usually fight in them.
+Dungeons are thus a way of creating indirect conflict on a map.

+Often, players can see dungeons before they can reach them, via Windows of the Magi or shroud towers — [Glimpses of the Future].
+They need to get an idea of what's in the dungeon so they know whether they should go for it.

+It may be unwise to put only random items in a dungeon.
+To motivate players to explore the dungeon, you want a couple really good, hand-picked items.
+Which items should go in a dungeon depends on the strategies you think will be good on the map.
+Imagine a few different hero builds for each alignment and choose items that go well with those.

 ## Grass

 Unless there's rain or a sprinkler system keeping it wet, grass quickly dries out and turns yellow in direct sunlight.
-To make a rural-looking grass area, use lush grass terrain in the following places:
+To make a mediterranean-looking grass area, use lush grass terrain in the following places:

 - under trees
 - next to mountains that have bright green grass at the bottom of their slopes